bgachara/bgachara.github.io/posts/rust_ref.md

 ```
 ## Visibility

 - We can make an item accessible outside of its normal scope by denoting it as public with the *pub* keyword.
-- All items in rust are private by default, pi only accessed within their declared module and any children modules.
+All items in rust are private by default, only accessed within their declared module and any children modules.

 ```rust